arkency/posts/posts/2017-08-22-inject-vs-each-with-object.md

 # => 3
 ```

 There is no way to change the Integer object referenced by variable `a` into `3`.
-The only thing you can do is assign a different object into variable `a` or `b` or `c`.
+The only thing you can do is assign a different object to variable `a` or `b` or `c`.

 It's an obvious example.
 But `Date` is a less obvious one.